 Jungfraujoch, Top of Europe Train station

 After nearly 2 weeks of sunshine in Switzerland, this was one of our very few clouded days.
 It even rained a bit in the afternoon.
-Therefor, we decided to take the train up the Jungfraujoch the next morning.
+Therefore, we decided to take the train up the Jungfraujoch the next morning.
+See my web story about our trip here.

 Although the round trip by train to the Jungfraujoch was expensive and we only got a 25% discount with our Global Rail passes, I’m glad we did visit the Jungfraujoch as it was one of the most spectacular views I’ve ever seen.
 It’s not that often you get to stand at 3.454m (11.332ft) and enjoy the mountains around you.